Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

+The $\eta_i$'s correspond to the zeros of the Higgs field $\phi$, and $C_{\eta_i}$ is a circular boundary around $\eta_i$.
+We mention that similar formulations for vortex number in several gauge theories can be found in \cite{Baptista:2012tx, Eto_2006, Gudnason:2021bkw}.

-We now evaluate the contour integral \eqref{eq:integration-F-on-Ttilde} around the zeroes of $\phi$.
-We notice from \eqref{eq:solution-JP} that the zeroes of $\phi$ may arise from the zeroes of $f'(z)$ or the poles of $|f(z)|^2$.
-Firstly, let us consider the former cases in which the meromorphic function $f'(z)$ has a simple zero at, say $\eta$.
-In such cases, $f(z)$ can be expanded into the form of Taylor expansion around $\eta$ as
+Let us evaluate the contour integral \eqref{eq:integration-F-on-Ttilde} around zeroes of $\phi$.
+Note that from \eqref{eq:solution-JP} the zeroes of $\phi$ may arise from zeroes of $f'(z)$, namely, ramification points of $f(z)$, or poles of $|f(z)|^2$.
+Hence, we separate the evaluation into two parts: the Higgs zero emerging from the zeroes of $f'(z)$ and from the poles of $|f(z)|^2$.